dongyi-guo/react-jsonServer/react-notes.md

 curl -sL https://firebase.tools | bash
 ```

-* Do the following from root folder, NOT build folder
+* Do the following from [project-root] folder, NOT build folder

 3. login to firebase (for auth)
 ```